zelle7/wpsolr-search-engine/readme.txt

 == Changelog ==

 = 6.8 =
+* Easier way to get a test Solr index.
 * Add Advanced Custom Fields (ACF) plugin integration: display custom fields label, rather than name, in facets.
 Just activate the Advanced Custom Fields (ACF) integration (screenshot 22), and select your options.
 * Fix an error when WooCommerce plugin is activated but not configured in WPSOLR integration.